Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Variance-Based Sensitivity Analysis Background

 and similarly for other integrals.
 Recalling that

 in conjunction with \eqref{firstorderformulasobol}, \eqref{parsevalform1}, \eqref{fv2}, \eqref{Ak1v2}, and \eqref{Bk1v2} gives a means to calculate the first-order sensitivity indices.\\~\\ However, it is obvious that at most one of the $\omega_i$ can be rational, whilst the others must be irrational.
 Due to the finite precision of computers, irrational numbers cannot be stored exactly on computers, and so $\{\omega_i\}$ can only be incommensurate up to some level of precision.
 Thus, the resultant search curve is not truly space-filling, and a rational approximation of $\{\omega_i\}$ is needed.
-Without loss of generality, one can assume that each frequency is integral, and choose $\{\omega_i\}$ to be incommensurate to the order $M$, so that each $\omega_i$ cannot be expressed as a linear combination of the other frequencies with integer coefficients when the sums of the absolute values of those coefficients are less than or equal to $M+1$. $M$ is known as the interference number \cite{Cukier1973}, and is usually set to $4$ or higher \cite{Saltelli1999}, with $\{\omega_i\}$ becoming exactly incommensurate as $M\to\infty$.
+Without loss of generality, one can assume that each frequency is integral, and choose $\{\omega_i\}$ to be incommensurate to the order $M$, so that each $\omega_i$ cannot be expressed as a linear combination of the other frequencies with integer coefficients when the sums of the absolute values of those coefficients are less than or equal to $M+1$. $M$ is known as the interference number \citep{Cukier1973}, and is usually set to $4$ or higher \citep{Saltelli1999}, with $\{\omega_i\}$ becoming exactly incommensurate as $M\to\infty$.
 Since $\{\omega_i\}$ is not truly incommensurate for finite $M$, there exists some positive rational number $T$, such that $f(\mathbf{X}(s))=f(\mathbf{X}(s+T))$.
-In the case of integral $\omega_i$, it was shown in \cite{Cukier1973} that $T=2\pi$, and so we can approximate the improper integrals using proper ones.
-Thus, if we consider $f(\mathbf{X}(s))$ for $s\in [-\pi,\pi]$, we have that \eqref{Ak1v2}, \eqref{Bk1v2}, and \eqref{varformula} become
+In the case of integral $\omega_i$, it was shown in \citep{Cukier1973} that each $X_i(s)$ is $2\pi$-periodic, and so $f(\mathbf{X}(s))$ is also $2\pi$-periodic.
+Therefore, the long-time averages in \eqref{fv2}--\eqref{Bk1v2} can be approximated by averages over one period, i.e.